-In one of the wettest states in the US, Penhall Technologies Ground Penetrating Radar Analyst, Mariah Ottersen anxiously checked the 7-day forecast looking for a 3-day window of clear skies in Auburn, Washington for a new project.
 Penhall Technologies typically specializes in concrete scanning and utility locating using ground penetrating radar (GPR) to locate rebar, post tension cables, conduit, and utility lines in both concrete and soils.
-Recently, the team got to put their GPR equipment and analyst expertise to the test on a new project – cemetery mapping and exploration services.
+Analyst Mariah Ottersen put her expertise to the test on a new project – cemetery mapping and exploration in Auburn, Washington.

-Patricia Cosgrove of the White River Valley Museum (www.wrvmuseum.org) contacted Penhall Technologies in hopes we could perform a survey to help locate existing gravesites at the 156 year old Japanese-American/Buddhist Cemetery.
-The museum’s goal was to both accurately record the number of existing interments without corresponding headstones and to identify vacant areas of the cemetery to allow for future burials of families.
+Patricia Cosgrove of the White River Valley Museum contacted us hoping that we could locate existing gravesites at the 156 year old Japanese-American/Buddhist Cemetery.
+The museum’s goal was to both accurately record the number of existing interments without corresponding headstones.
+Also, to identify vacant areas of the cemetery to allow for future burials of families.

-Day one was spent at the Auburn Cemetery collecting data.
-Data for these types of projects must be collected in a carefully planned manner.
-Each pass with the GPR equipment must be linear and equal length.
-“The hope was to be able to determine the difference between the 130 year old burials and soil disturbances, and the buried glacial/river erratic and root systems from the large vegetation onsite.” explained Ottersen.
-According to GSSI (http://www.geophysical.com/gssifaqs.htm), while GPR can sometimes detect the presence of a body, it more often identifies disturbances in the soil such as those created when a grave is dug and refilled.
-It was the identification of soil disturbances that led Ottersen to map where there were bodies and where there were none.
+“We wanted to determine the difference between the 130 year old burials and soil disturbances, and the buried glacial/river erratic and root systems from the large vegetation onsite.” explained Ottersen.
+According to GSSI, GPR can detect the presence of a body, but it usually identifies disturbances in the soil such as those created when a grave is dug and refilled.
+It was the identification of soil disturbances that led Ottersen to map where bodies were and weren’t.

-Day two was spent analyzing each file of collected data using GSSI Radan software and creating the final maps and reports for the museum.
+For day two, she analyzed each file of collected data using GSSI Radar software.
+Then, she created the final maps and reports for the museum.

-The Auburn Cemetery can now confidently share with members of buried loved ones where vacant land is available for future generations.
+The Auburn Cemetery can now confidently share the location of vacant land with family members.
 Penhall Technologies is thrilled to have had the opportunity to be a part of such a historical landmark and the plans for future use.

 To read more about the White River Valley Museum’s work at Auburn Pioneer Cemetery, click here: www.wrvmuseum.org